wso2-attic/ballerina-integrator/README.md

    http://localhost:19090/
 ```

 NOTE:  Ballerina will by default have following metrics for HTTP server connector.
-You can enter following expression in Prometheus UI
+You can enter the following expression in Prometheus UI
 -  http_requests_total
 -  http_response_time